-Following the provision of risk management training to all senior officers of arc21, Belfast City Council's Audit Governance & Risk Services (AGRS) facilitated the production of a corporate risk register during 07/08.
-Risk action plans were put in place in December 2007 to manage the risks identified.
+Risk action plans are in place to manage the risks identified.
 The risk register and action plans are reviewed by the management team on an ongoing basis to ensure currency.
 All risks have been evaluated on the basis of likelihood and impact and have been allocated a risk owner.
-In addition all risks related to major contracts/procurement exercises are identified as part of the ongoing project management process within arc21.
+In addition, all risks related to major contracts/procurement exercises are identified as part of the ongoing project management process within arc21.

-A system of assurance reporting by Directors within arc21 was implemented in March 2008 and these signed assurance statements form part of the evidence to enable the sign off of the governance statement by the Accounting Officer, the Chief Executive.
+A system of assurance reporting by Directors within arc21 continues to be in place and these signed assurance statements form part of the evidence to enable the sign off of the governance statement by the Accounting Officer.